-Another great advantage to the Fiona is that it’s geared towards medium and large chest sizes.
-So if you’re a B, C, or even a DD, this one will fit you like a glove…just pay attention to Brooks’ sizing chart and size up when necessary.
+Another great advantage to the Fiona is that it’s geared towards medium and larger sizes.
+So if you’re a B, C, or even a DD, this one will fit you like a glove…just pay attention to the sizing chart and size up when necessary.

 There are, however, a few downsides…

 Firstly, some skin types may not react well to the bra’s band.
-If you have sensitive skin, you may find the Fiona causes slight irritation below your chest after longer days on the trails.
-This can be easily remedied with lotion or moisturizer, but it’s always best to know before you buy.
+If you have sensitive skin, you may find the Fiona causes slight irritation below your boobs after longer days on the trails.
+This can be easily remedied with lotion or moisturizer, but it’s always good to know before you buy.

 - Great for technical trails